Onaabani-giizis (Hard Crust on the Snow Moon); March 19, 2018

 As he was floundering along, ay ay ay!
 He noticed that another group of Anishinaabeg, who were out hunting moose, approached him in their canoes, and he heard them say, “Hey look at that mishi-mooz out there on the water!
 Someone threw a spear in its head!
 Let’s go get him!
 Tayaa!
 We’re going to have some mino-moozowiiyaas to eat today!
 Tayaa!”

-Quickly Wiinabozho turned about and swam for his life, back into the direction of the island, and just when he thought he couldn’t go any further, he felt ground under his feet.
+Quickly Wenabozho turned about and swam for his life, back into the direction of the island, and just when he thought he couldn’t go any further, he felt ground under his feet.
 Out of breath he stumbled onto the island shore.
-The nandomoozwewininiwag (moose hunters) who had chased him in their canoes saw to their amusement the moose head housed no one else than Wiinabizho, their beloved spirit hero!
-The nandomoozwewininiwag cheered at Wiinabozho and they had a big laugh!
-But Wiinabozho, the Great Hare and hero of the Anishinaabeg Peoples, he kept on running, but gichi-wiiyaagaaj!
+The nandomoozwewininiwag (moose hunters) who had chased him in their canoes saw to their amusement the moose head housed no one else than Wenabozho, their beloved spirit hero!
+The nandomoozwewininiwag cheered at Wenabozho and they had a big laugh!
+But Wenabozho, the Great Hare and hero of the Anishinaabeg Peoples, he kept on running, but gichi-wiiyaagaaj!
 He slipped on some slippery rocks!
 He fell, and the moose head hit a big rock and split right open!
 Finally he could see again!

-Above illustration: Wiinabozho inside the Moose head - Detail of Carl Ray's “Nanabush Catches the Eagle” (1972), acrylic on board
+Above illustration: Wenabozho inside the Moose head - Detail of Jackson Beardy's “Nanabush Catches the Eagle” (1972), acrylic on board.

 The Angry Bear

-Quickly Wiinabozho skipped to the other side and once he was sure he had left the angry makade-makwa behind him, Wiinabozho sighed with relief at the narrow escape.
-Of course, Wiinabozho being Wiinabozho, he was mighty pleased with his own cunning tricks - but still he kept on running; he ran and he ran and ran, exclaiming, Ay ay ay!
+Quickly Wenabozho skipped to the other side and once he was sure he had left the angry makade-makwa behind him, Wenabozho sighed with relief at the narrow escape.
+Of course, Wenabozho being Wenabozho, he was mighty pleased with his own cunning tricks - but still he kept on running; he ran and he ran and ran, exclaiming, Ay ay ay!
 Nibagandiz!
 I am an idiot!
 I wish I had my magic bow!
 What will Nookomis say!
 Ay ay ay!
-What will Nookomis say! until he finally reached Nookomis’s camp…
+What will Nookomis say! until he finally reached Ookomisan’s camp…

 > Above illustration: Carl Ray, Anishinaabe Bear, acrylic and ink on paper, 1976